Slavinn/GenSpark/CustomerForm/README.md

-# CustomerFrom
+# CustomerForm

-A basic from that accepts input with validation and redirects to a new page and renders the input entered.
+A basic form that accepts input with validation and redirects to a new page and renders the input entered.

 ![Image](CustomerForm.png)